mateonunez/asterism/packages/cli/README.md

   -h, --help                    display help for command

 Commands:
-  migrate [options] [database]  Initialize a new Lyra instance from your
+  migrate [options] [database]  Initialize a new Orama instance from your
                                 current database
-  search [options] [term]       Search for a Lyra instance in your instances help [command]                display help for command
+  search [options] [term]       Search for a Orama instance in your instances help [command]                display help for command
 ```